 What is the difference between the regular BCA music program and AVPA?

 The Academy for Visual and Performing Arts (AVPA - Music Concentration) is one of the 7 programs of Bergen County Academies.
 It is an honors-level, high school academic program with a focus in music.
 Students apply while in 8th grade and pass a rigorous application/audition process.
-Keep reading to find out more about the BCA music program and then click over to page 2 for details about AVPA-M.
+Keep reading to find out more about the BCA music program and then continue scrolling for details about AVPA-M.

 The regular music program at BCA is like any excellent music department, with several music electives and activities available to every student here on campus (in all 7 programs).
 Keep reading to find out more about our music program.

 How many courses does BCA offer?

 We currently offer 25 music courses.
 Most are available to all students on campus, while 5 are exclusive to AVPA-M students.

 Electives available to all students: Concert Choir, Chamber Choir, Concert Band, Jazz Band, Orchestra, Guitar & Mandolin Orchestra, 6 chamber ensembles, Pit Orchestra (musical), Guitar Class (I, II, III), Musicians Workshop (solder music devices, build musical instruments), AP Music Theory, Advanced Problems in Music Theory, Music & Society (history), Digital Recording Lab, Ukulele Cafe, History of Rock Music.

 Exclusive to AVPA-Music students: Musicianship, Digital Keyboarding, Digital Recording Lab (exclusive section), Electronic Music Synthesis, Conducting, Senior Music Seminar.

 Are there any special music opportunities at BCA?